Oleksandra2/forDevGreen/tutorials/hxe-ua-keyboard-vm-dev/hxe-ua-keyboard-vm-dev.md

 ## You will learn
 You'll learn how to start the VM, change the VM default keyboard layout, and change the default time zone.

+## Intro
+ADev Green Validation form with parser v2 text for the intro

 ---

 ### Introduction Start your VM updated